ryanxingql/powerqe/README.md

 # PowerQE: An Open Framework for Quality Enhancement of Compressed Visual Data

+:airplane: **Update** (22/1/22): We will embrace [mmediting](https://github.com/open-mmlab/mmediting) for future works, since it is open-sourced and is maintained by global users.

 :muscle: An **unified** framework for training/testing blind/non-blind fidelity/perception-oriented **quality enhancement** approaches for compressed images/videos based on PyTorch.

 :hammer_and_wrench: Support now: